nglviewer/ngl/DEVELOPMENT.md

 Building
 --------

-[Gulp](http://gulpjs.com/) is used as a build tool.
+[Gulp](http://gulpjs.com/) is used as a build tool and can be installed globally with `npm install -g`.
 The necessary dependencies can be installed with `npm install`.
+Note, [npm](https://www.npmjs.com/) is a package manager for JavaScript packages.
 A non-minified build ([build/js/ngl.js](build/js/ngl.js)) can be created with `gulp build`.
 A minified file for distribution ([dist/ngl.js](dist/ngl.js)) can be created with `gulp`.
 For development `gulp watch` can be called to watch source files and trigger a rebuild upon changes to them.

 A smaller build can be created by using [three-jsnext](https://github.com/rollup/three-jsnext).
 To enable this clone the three-jsnext repository to be a sibling directory of the ngl repository and then change the import `from` line at the end of [lib/three.es6.js](lib/three.es6.js) to point to [three-jsnext-import.js](lib/three-jsnext-import.js).
 Finally, rebuild.